PAIR-Internal/PairingExercise/README.md

 ## What do to now

-Read the code, ensure you have it working locally, don't over analyse it so you are prepared for the challenge we will share in the pairing session.
+Read the code so you have some familiarity, ensure you have it working locally, don't over analyse it.
+We will share the challenge for this repo in our pairing session.